Come Together: Release and legacy

-Accolades
+Contemporary reviews

+Tony Barrow, reviewing Abbey Road for the Liverpool Echo, referred to "Come Together" as "magnificently funky" and highlighted "its intriguing lyrics".
+A reviewer for the Western Daily Press named "Come Together" as one of the album's best tracks, and Jack Batten of The Toronto Star noted the song's "eminently hummable little melodic riff".

+Retrospective assessments

 "Come Together" has frequently appeared on numerous publications' lists of the Beatles' best songs.
 In 2006, Mojo magazine placed it at No. 13 in their list of the Beatles' 101 best songs.
 Four years later, Rolling Stone ranked it No. 9 on their list of the band's 100 greatest songs.
 Meanwhile, Entertainment Weekly and Ultimate Classic Rock ranked it at No. 44 and No. 20, respectively.
 In 2015, NME and Paste placed it at No. 20 and No. 23 in their respective lists of the band's best songs.

 Rolling Stone ranked "Come Together" at No. 202 on their list of the 500 Greatest Songs of All Time in 2004, re-ranking it No. 205 in the 2010 revised list.
-Based on the song's appearances in professional rankings and listings, the aggregate website Acclaimed Music lists "Come Together" as the 16th most acclaimed song of 1969, the 113th most acclaimed song of the 1960s and the 393rd most acclaimed song in history.
+In 2024, Consequence ranked the song's bassline as the best of all time.

 Lawsuit

 In late 1969, "Come Together" was the subject of a copyright infringement claim brought against Lennon by Big Seven Music, the publisher of Chuck Berry's "You Can't Catch Me".
 Morris Levy, the owner of Big Seven Music, contended that it sounded similar musically to Berry's original and shared some lyrics (Lennon sang: "Here come ol' flattop, he come groovin' up slowly", and Berry's had sung: "Here come a flattop, he was movin' up with me").
 Before recording, Lennon and McCartney deliberately slowed the song down and added a heavy bass riff in order to make the song more original.
 The case was settled out of court in 1973, with Levy's lawyers agreeing that Lennon would compensate by recording three Big Seven songs for his next album.
 A brief version of "Ya Ya" with Lennon and his son Julian was released on the album Walls and Bridges in 1974.
 "You Can't Catch Me" and another version of "Ya Ya" were released on Lennon's 1975 album Rock 'n' Roll, but the third, "Angel Baby", remained unreleased until after Lennon's death.
-Levy again sued Lennon for breach of contract, and was eventually awarded $6,795.
+Levy again sued Lennon for breach of contract, and was eventually awarded $6,795.00.
 Lennon countersued after Levy released an album of Lennon material using tapes that were in his possession and was eventually awarded $84,912.96.
 The album was called Roots: John Lennon Sings the Great Rock & Roll Hits.